 No, I will not work with adult content.
 This includes but is not limited to pornography and/or nudity of any kind, anime or other adult artwork, and/or the written word of a sexual nature.
 Due to my working environment, all work that I do must be "family friendly".
 I reserve the right to refuse to work on any website for any reason.

-This question ought to be the first answered FAQ, because it seems that 90% of the people that contact me about working on their website are asking this question.
+This question ought to be the first answered FAQ, because it seems a large percentage of the people that contact me about working on their website are asking this question.
 The short answer is NO!
 I have considered this type of work/payment for a couple of the businesses who have asked, because in my best judgement they seemed to have potential, but in the end each of these businesses has just wasted my time.
 If you are starting a business, and you haven't planned that you will need to spend money on a professionally designed and developed website, then you have failed to plan your business properly, and I cannot help you.
-The exception would be if you have good credit, and can qualify for financing.
-Let me know if you would like to fill out an application.